Spring Sustainability, Peace & Justice Series

 Shakori Hills has been committed to practicing and promoting environmental sustainability since its inception.
-Look around the festival and you will see composting and recycling bins, solar electric panels, local foods, an organic community garden, tractors powered by renewable biodiesel, preservation of woodlands and water conservation.
-The Sustainability Pavilion is the center of this practice, located between the Ticket Booth and the Kids’ Tent.
+Look around and see composting and recycling bins, solar electric panels, local foods, an organic community garden, tractors powered by renewable biodiesel, water conservation and preservation of woodlands.
+The Sustainability Pavilion is the center of this practice.
 Here we offer a series of demonstrations and discussions where you can learn more and meet local leaders in this movement.